Killuina/FRONT-RetroDex/README.md

 - Edit your already created Pokémon
 - Pagination
-- Display all 1000+ Pokémon on Home page
+- Display all 1000+ already existing Pokémon on Home page
 - Filter by generation on Home page

 ### **GET STARTED**